rajesh31082001/AutomaticNumberPlateRecognition/README.md

 # AutomaticNumberPlateRecognition
 ANPR (Automatic Number Plate Recognition) uses machine learning and computer vision to detect and read vehicle license plates in real-time.
 It supports images and video feeds, provides high accuracy, and integrates easily with other systems.
 Built with Python, OpenCV, TensorFlow, and Tesseract OCR.
 MIT Licensed.

-Sure, here's a README file for your ANPR project:

 ---